Admission into Year 7 in September 2022

 The Admission Policy for Entry into Year 7 in September 2022 has been ratified by our Governing Body and available to view below.

 Due to the Coronavirus pandemic, it is uncertain as to whether our annual Open Event in April 2021 will be held in school or will be a virtual event.
 Once there is more certainty we will communicate our plans on this page.

 Widening Horizons - Pupil Premium/Service Premium/Child in Care

-As part of the Widening Horizons Project, Kendrick School offers the following support for pupil premium students for entry into Year 7 at Kendrick School from September 2020:
+As part of the Widening Horizons Project, Kendrick School offers the following support for pupil premium students for entry into Year 7 at Kendrick School:

 - A score of 5 points lower than the qualifying score will be applied for pupil premium or service premium students and Looked After Children and Children in Care, whose permanent home address is within Priority Area 1 and Priority Area 2 of the designated area.

 - Our Admission policy prioritises pupil premium students which means that all pupil premium students which achieve this lower qualifying score and live within our Priority Area (1 and 2) and put Kendrick School as first choice on their Local Authority secondary school application form will be offered a place at Kendrick School